With Texas ranking as the second biggest state area-wise in ...

 A concept that became popular in the 1950s, forest schools (also called “outdoor schools”) take a child-directed learning approach that allows each young learner to follow their inclinations and explore and connect with the natural world.
 As the name suggests, these schools have an outdoor learning environment with hands-on, experiential activities.
 This could mean learning takes place in woodlands, meadows, grassy parks, or beaches — the wilder, the better.
 The goal of these programs is to promote each child’s sense of imagination and creativity as well as build strong health and a well-rounded understanding of the natural world.

 One thing you’ll notice in each of these preschool models is that children will learn mainly through play, which research shows is the best way for them to learn.
-If you’re looking for additional support in choosing the right preschool model for your child, don’t hesitate to contact us at Wonderschool today.
+Find the right program and place for your child by searching on Wonderschool.